-DUCrimR 59-1 OBJECTION TO AND MOTION TO STAY A MAGISTRATE JUDGE ORDER
+DUCrimR 59-1 EFFECTIVE DATE OF RULES OBJECTION TO AND MOTION TO STAY A MAGISTRATE JUDGE ORDER These rules are effective December 1, 2023.

 DUCivR 72-3 governs an objection to and a motion to stay a magistrate judge's order.